 De Angela L. Duff is currently the Co-Director of the Innovation Lab alongside Dr. Jerry Volcy & an Associate Professor at Spelman.
-Teaching in higher education since 1999, she is very passionate about educating students in the intersection of design, art and technology.
+Teaching in higher education since 1999, she is very passionate about educating students at the intersection of design, art and technology.
 She was acknowledged for this passion by being awarded the NYU Tandon School of Engineering’s 2018 Distinguished Teaching Award.
-Over the last 15 years (and counting), one of her other passions is creating, developing and evaluating higher education curriculum in the emerging media and technology space.
+Over the last 15 years (and counting), one of her other passions is creating, developing and evaluating higher education curriculum in the emerging media and technology space at The University of the Arts in Philadelphia, New York University, and now Spelman College.

 De Angela has a lot of academic and industry experience at the intersection of design, art, and technology.
 Prior to joining Spelman, she was the Co-Director of the undergraduate and graduate programs in Integrated Digital Media (IDM) and an Industry Professor at NYU Tandon School of Engineering in Brooklyn.
 Prior to joining NYU Tandon, De Angela was the Program Director and an Associate Professor of Design, Art & Technology (formerly Multimedia) and Web Development & Interaction Design within the College of Art, Media & Design, as well as an Interim Co-Director of the School of Design at The University of the Arts (UArts) in Philadelphia, PA.
 Prior to UArts, she was an Art Director for Nettmedia, an NYC interactive design firm.
 Notable Projects included art direction and lead design of BowieNet version 2.0, davidbowie.com, as well as the design and development of a myriad of websites for the likes of The Roots, Britney Spears, Alicia Keys, and many, many others.